isaacfungg/Sudoku-Application/README.md

-# Sudoku Solver Application
+# Sudoku Application

 ## Overview
-The Sudoku Solver Application is a Java-based tool designed to solve Sudoku puzzles efficiently.
-It provides an interactive platform for users to input their Sudoku puzzles and receive the solved puzzle in return.
-The application combines a user-friendly interface with powerful computational logic to cater to both Sudoku enthusiasts and those looking for a quick solution to their puzzles.
+The Sudoku Application is a Java-based tool designed to create Sudoku puzzles.
+It provides an interactive platform for users solve a newly generated Sudoku puzzle.
+The application combines a user-friendly interface with powerful computational logic to cater to both Sudoku enthusiasts and those looking for a quick puzzle.

 ## Features
 - **Game Generator:** Generates solvable Sudoku puzzles of varying difficulty levels for users to solve.